ryzeon-dev/PicoMonitor-RFID-Unlock/README.md

 - push button

 # Firmware
-For this projects I used MicroPython, it is suggested to do so if you wish to use my code.\
+For this projects I used [MicroPython](https://micropython.org/download/rp2-pico/), it is suggested to do so if you wish to use my code.

 # Software
-Code is available in the src directory, all you need to do is to copy the files into you Pico and run it.
+Code is available in the src directory, all you need to do is to copy the files into you Pico and run it. \
+The RFID-MFRC522 is handled using [this library](https://github.com/cpy-dev/RFID-micropython-mfrc522)

 # Host code
-The code has been tested and used in linux only.
+The code has been tested and used in GNU/Linux, and partially on MacOs.
 You might need to adapt it in order to use it in other operating systems